Payday Loans – Addictive as Drugs

 Even the hardest drugs don’t walk in the door and “addict” people; people have to be vulnerable and misuse the drugs.
 The same holds true for gambling, shopping and compiling excessive credit card debt.
 People problems cause addictions, and payday loans are certainly catalysts for addictive behaviors and can even encourage other additions such as shopping, gambling and abusing drugs or alcohol because they’re so commonly available.

-Easy approvals and a simplified application process over the Internet make payday loans true risks for people who can’t or won’t borrow responsibly.
+Easy approvals and a simplified request procedure over the Internet make payday loans true risks for people who can’t or won’t borrow responsibly.
 Politicians never discuss banning alcohol, shopping and credit cards, but they’re quick to attack short-term lenders for encouraging addictive behaviors or taking advantage of addicts.
 You can learn more about the payday lending industry at Personal Money Store.